The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Harland Miller's The Me I Never Knew (signed) is estimated to be worth between £5,000 and £8,000.
-This screenprint, created in 2016, has shown consistent value growth since its first sale in March 2018.
-The hammer price over the past five years has ranged from £9,000 in April 2024 to £18,000 in March 2021.
-This artwork has an average annual growth rate of -8%.
-This work is part of a limited edition of 50.
+The value of Harland Miller's The Me I Never Knew (signed) is estimated to be worth between £4,950 and £7,500.
+This screenprint has shown consistent value growth, with an average annual growth rate of 14%.
+This is a rare artwork with an auction history of five total sales since its entry to the market in March 2018.
+Over the past five years, the hammer price has ranged from £9,000 in April 2024 to £18,000 in March 2021, with an average return to the seller of £11,900.
+The edition size of this artwork is limited to 50.

 Meaning & Analysis